nicolerg/resources/scg_primer.md

 - For anything else: Install it as you would on durga, either in your home directory or in a `SOFTWARE` subfolder in your lab directory.

 For particularly tricky installations, or just for anything you think might be useful for anyone else on SCG, add a software installation request to the `#software-install-requests` channel in [SCG's Slack Workspace](https://susciclu.slack.com).
 I tend to install software myself and also add a request to the channel for anything that's not already installed on SCG.

+Options for more advanced users include Linuxbrew (https://docs.brew.sh/Homebrew-on-Linux), your own Miniconda installation (https://docs.conda.io/en/latest/miniconda.html), and `local::lib` for Perl packages (but really, try to avoid Perl if possible!)

 ## SCG OnDemand
 I <3 SCG OnDemand: https://ondemand.scg.stanford.edu/pun/sys/dashboard
   - `Files` tab lets you do file I/O in your home or `/labs/smontgom` paths